Jungmin-YUN-0/SummPilot/README.md

   app.run(host='localhost', port=8080, debug=True) # for localhost
 ```

+### Setup
-### Environment Setup
+#### Environment Setup

-- Open the app.py file and set a secure value for app.secret_key:
+Open the app.py file and set a secure value for app.secret_key:

 ```bash
 app.secret_key = 'your_secret_key_here'  # Replace with a strong secret key
 ```

-- Ensure all necessary files and directories are in place, including templates, static assets, and the `THEME` directory.
+Ensure all necessary files and directories are in place, including templates, static assets, and the `THEME` directory.

-### OpenAI API Key Setup
+#### OpenAI API Key Setup
 To use the OpenAI-compatible APIs with SummPilot, follow these steps to set up your OpenAI API key:

 1. Open the `summarization.py` and `summary_evaluation.py` files in your preferred text editor.